 For current exhibitions and screenings, see below or check our What's On page.

 Things was commissioned by FVU as part of Stay Where You Are.
-With thanks to Temporary Gallery, Cologne, Arts Council England, Jerwood Charitable Foundation, Gareth Evans and Aldeburgh Music.
+With thanks to Temporary Gallery, Cologne, Arts Council England, Jerwood Arts, Gareth Evans and Aldeburgh Music.

 The artist would like to thank Craig Baldwin, Regina Barunke, Gareth Evans, Sebastian Krauß and Yuki Yamamoto.